 - Introduction: What are CA’s?: computational model, discrete dynamical system, abstraction of physical and natural systems

 - Definition: Parity rule.
-Neighborhood, stochastic CA, non-uniform CA, asymchronous CA. Implementation: lookup table, on the fly computation.
+Neighborhood, stochastic CA, non-uniform CA, asynchronous CA. Implementation: lookup table, on the fly computation.
 Number of possible universe

-- Historical notes: from von-Neuman to Langton self-reproduction CA
+- Historical notes: from von-Neumann to Langton self-reproduction CA

 - Modeling of physical system: create a fititious world where conservation laws and symmetries are preserved.

 - Understanding complex systems through CAs: life, Langton ants, Wol- fram complexity classes…

 - Lattice gases: CA fluids, diffusion models, exact computation and re- versibility

 - Extension: lattice Boltzmann, multi-agent: in-silico modeling at a mesoscopic level.

 - Exercises: will be inserted during the presentation